BenjaminHaverla/Revision/README.md

 ##### AFTER:

 - I decided to make it shorter and more clear for readers.
-Before my *HOOK* wasn't connected with *CONCLUSION*.
+Before, my *HOOK* wasn't connected with *CONCLUSION*.

 <ins>However, I never figured out why she disliked that word so much.
 After some time, I realized that grammar had nothing to do with it.
 I mean... at least, I hope not.
 I think she hates this word because it can be overused.
 Who knows... in the end, she was and she's still a perfect teacher.
 She prepared me a lot for real life.
 And that's truly **AWESOME**.</ins>